MicrosoftDocs/SupportArticles-docs/support/visualstudio/general/visual-studio-2022-unsupported-operating-systems.md

 When installing Visual Studio 2022 on Windows 7 or Windows Server 2008 R2, you may experience the following issues.

 - SQL development against a LocalDB, web development tools, and code maps are not available.
 To work around this issue, install [SQL Server Express 2016](https://go.microsoft.com/fwlink/?LinkID=799012).
-For more information on installing, see [SQL Server Express LocalDB](/sql/database-engine/configure-windows/sql-server-express-localdb).
+For more information on installation, see [SQL Server Express LocalDB](/sql/database-engine/configure-windows/sql-server-express-localdb).
 - The Diagnostic Hub requires Edge and the Chromium browser engine.
 [Chromium](https://cloud.google.com/blog/products/chrome-enterprise/extending-chrome-on-windows-7-to-support-enterprise-customers) and [Edge](/deployedge/microsoft-edge-supported-operating-systems) support on Windows 7 ends January 15, 2022.
 After this date, the browser components will no longer receive security updates.
 Microsoft recommends upgrading to a supported operating system.
 - Visual Studio Terminal does not work and is not supported on Windows 7 and Windows Server 2008 R2.